dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`cipher.py`
 -----------------

-Write a program in Python to read in a sentence, and then print it out with each letter shifted back by three (a Caesar cipher).
+Write a program to read in a sentence, and then print it out with each letter shifted back by three (a Caesar cipher).
 So, "a" will become "x", "b" will become "y", "c" will become "z", "d" becomes "a", and so on until "z" becomes "w".
 You can ignore all letters apart from lowercase ones ("a" to "z") and print them out unchanged (e.g. spaces).

 Having printed out the encoded message, the program should then decode it so that each letter is shifted forwards by three, and then print out the result.
 Obviously, the decoded message should be the same as the one originally input by the user in the first place.